 Well, the Robusta coffee beans are the cheaper, and very bitter, type of coffee bean.
 The Arabica coffee beans are much smoother, and more expensive.
 Many well know name brands have switched their labels to read 100% Coffee.

-Any brand that contains 100% Arabica will say so on the front of the can or package, as this is a key selling point in quality tasting coffee.
-Since the blend of Robusta and Arabica on the 100% coffee isn’t stated, the ratio can change.
+Any brand that contains 100% Arabica will usually say so on the front of the can or package, as this is a key selling point in quality tasting coffee.
+Since the blend of Robusta and Arabica on the 100% coffee isn’t stated, the ratio can change at any time.
 Prices have still gone up, as quality has gone down.

 Many brands are creating a new gourmet version of their coffee, at a higher price, and clearly stating 100% Arabica on the front.
 100% Colombian is also a better quality coffee than the 100% coffee.

 WeGotCoffee recommends having a can of both 100% coffee and 100% Arabica.
 Start your day with a nice arabica coffee, and drink the 100% coffee during the day.
 This is a good way to keep your daily coffee costs down while still having good tasting coffee.

 You should be logged in to ask a question.

 We Got Coffee is where I share all of my coffee obsessions, meal prep guides and recipes for things that pair well with coffee.
 I also throw in lots of humor and caffeinated wisdom.
 Read More...